 E Book signals:

 This week I am again listing the eBook buy signals.
 The reason they can be different to the signals above is to do with the Bull filter.
-The following stocks may have made a 52 week closing high a few weeks ago but were not valid buys in the eBook system because the Bull filter eliminated them, so sometimes the signals are delayed compared to the simple 52 week high system not using the Bull filter.
+The following stocks may have made a 52 week closing high a few weeks ago but were not valid buys in the eBook system because the Bull filter eliminated them, so sometimes the eBook signals are delayed compared to the simple 52 week high system not using the Bull filter.
 Sometimes the signals with or without the bull filter are the same, it depends on what the market has been doing.
-The signals below are valid now for the eBook system because the filter is in buy mode.
+The signals below are either valid or not depending on the Bull Filter.
+If there are no signals below it will be for of one of two reasons.
+1/ there are no signals for the eBook system this week, or 2/ the bull filter is not active.

 The eBook signals for the ASX 300 on 11/10/19

 As you can see from the chart of the eBook system below, all trades had been stopped by Dec 2018, if you had of started the system in Dec 17.
-If you started the system earlier or later than this start date, you may still have a few trades open in your portfolio. (because you would be holding different stocks than in the portfolio chart below) This is a significant time in the performance of the system as it has now signalled to buy again after selling out from the correction (NOTE THE SPIKE IN CASH HELD IN DARK GREEN SHOWING ALL STOCKS GONE TO CASH)
+If you started the system earlier or later than this start date, you may still have a few trades open in your portfolio. (because you would be holding different stocks than in the portfolio chart below) The correction in Dec 2018 was a significant time in the performance of the system as it went totally to cash but then re signaled to buy again in late to mid January 2019.
+(NOTE THE SPIKE IN CASH HELD IN DARK GREEN SHOWING ALL STOCKS GONE TO CASH IN JAN 19)